-To use this invoice sample, just copy it into Word or some other word processor or spreadsheet application (select the text in a browser and under Windows type CTRL-C to copy and CTRL-V to paste.
+This sample invoice may be used by copying it into Word or another word processor or spreadsheet application.
+To do this, select the text in a browser and under Windows, type CTRL-C to copy and CTRL-V to paste.
 You can then substitute your relevant data, using your own customized business letterhead and styles.

-This is a product invoice from one business to another in the same province; if you provide services, rather than sell products, you may wish to use the subheading 'Description of the Work Performed' along with the 'Invoice For' heading.
+This is a sample product invoice from one business to another in the same province; if you provide services, rather than sell products, you may wish to use the subheading "Description of the Work Performed" along with the "Invoice For" heading.

 Include a clear return policy, if applicable.
-If you are selling returnable products you should mention the return policy on the invoice.
+If you are selling returnable products, you should mention the return policy on the invoice.
 The return policy should specify:

-- whether the product can be refunded and/or exchanged
+- Whether the product can be refunded or exchanged

-- the time limit for returns, for example "items can be returned within 30 days from the date of purchase"
+- Time limit for returns, for example "items can be returned within 30 days from the date of purchase"

-Invoices are even easier to do if you use accounting software.
-Accounting software designed for small businesses can not only be used as POS (Point of Sale) systems and print out invoices on the spot, but make it easier to calculate and keep track of taxes, such as the GST/HST.
+Use accounting software to create invoices.
+Accounting software designed for small businesses is not only used for point of sale (POS) systems and to print invoices, but makes it easier to calculate and keep track of taxes, such as those showing GST and HST.
 There are a number of inexpensive, easy to learn, cloud-based accounting packages available for small businesses.